Code-Institute-Submissions/SpudStar-milestone-four-project_MarResub/README.md

 They would only be able to delete and edit their own.
 This wasnt implemented due to unsurity if it would contradict L03.3
 - An alternate to the checkout system where the user has an option of adding one of their pokemon to the order form, which would then have the details sent to the owner forming a better trade.
 This wasnt added due to the point above.
 - The Info model and early commits have a price assigned which I initially wanted to implement however opted for the donation due to time.
 It still being there allows me to adapt it in future.
 The same occurs with the abilities which again would be nice to include however editing 801+ fixtures would've taken a while
+- The ability to filter respective to a specific stat i.e hp.
+I unfortunatley ran out of time to do any more filtering

 ## Testing
 Over the project there were multiple small flaws such as missing an s off a variable stopping the ListInlineItem from going inline, however I would like to identify some of the key problems I had whilst working on this website: